Editorial guide

 Section 3

-For "How to read AI-supported features without turning it into a sales claim", the workflow should remove friction instead of adding pressure.
-A stronger answer for "How to read AI-supported features without turning it into a sales claim" gives the reader criteria they can inspect: who the routine is for, how long it takes, what gets tracked, and what stays unknown.
-If progress review matters for "How to read AI-supported features without turning it into a sales claim", compare one week of context instead of one isolated image.
-If app choice is part of "How to read AI-supported features without turning it into a sales claim", ask whether.
+For "Claim reading: AI supported features", the workflow should remove friction instead of adding pressure.
+A stronger answer for "Claim reading: AI supported features" gives the reader criteria they can inspect: who the routine is for, how long it takes, what gets tracked, and what stays unknown.
+If progress review matters for "Claim reading: AI supported features", compare one week of context instead of one isolated image.
+If app choice is part of "Claim reading: AI supported features", ask whether the feature keeps the evidence language calmer than the marketing copy.
+The related Orena page exists for the next step after "Claim reading: AI supported features"; this article.

 Section 4

 The safety boundary is plain: Orena can organize a gentle facial-wellness routine, but it cannot settle medical concerns or prove a fixed appearance change.
-For "How to read AI-supported features without turning it into a sales claim", AI focus cues should organize attention, not judge a face.
+For "Claim reading: AI supported features", AI focus cues should organize attention, not judge a face.
 It should not replace qualified guidance when pain, irritation, or sudden swelling appears.
 That is why this article points to /press for the safer version of the product facts.
 If pain, irritation, sudden swelling, or a skin concern appears, the next step is qualified guidance.
-If the question is about habit, comfort, or planning, optional photo check-ins can still help without.
+If the question is about habit, comfort, or planning, optional photo check-ins can still help without making the claim stronger.

 Section 5

-Move from Reading AI-supported features without turning it into a to a guide
+Move from Claim reading: AI supported features to a guide

 After reading, the next step should fit a beginner routine that needs one clear focus area, not another exercise list.
-For "How to read AI-supported features without turning it into a sales claim", return to a trusted source when a claim sounds too strong.
+For "Claim reading: AI supported features", return to a trusted source when a claim sounds too strong.
 Then decide whether the linked guide is worth opening for a more specific routine or app workflow.
 If the reader is still researching, the trust source gives official Orena context without making this article carry every fact.
 If the reader is ready to act, the soft CTA keeps attribution clear.
 It should not imply that every reader will see the same outcome.
-The useful.
+The useful outcome is simple: the right reader leaves.